-Many deep, general results have been discovered for connected locally compact groups over the last century.
-For instance, the connected locally compact groups are inverse limits of Lie groups, by the celebrated solution to Hilbert's fifth problem.
 The t.d.l.c. groups, on the other hand, long resisted a general theory.
-There were several early, promising results, the most compelling due to D. van Dantzig and H. Abels, but these results largely failed to ignite an active program of research.
-The indifference of the mathematical community seems to have arose from an inability to find a coherent metamathematical perspective via which to view the many disparate examples. which include both the profinite groups and the discrete groups.
-The insight, due to G. Willis [15], M. Burger and S. Mozes [4], and P.-E. Caprace and N. Monod [5], giving rise to a general theory is to study the interactions between algebraic, geometric, and topological structure.
-To put it another way, the modern theory of t.d.l.c. groups views the t.d.l.c. groups as simultaneously geometric groups and topological groups and investigates the connection between the geometric structure and topological structure.
+There were several early, promising results due to D. van Dantzig and H. Abels, but these results largely failed to ignite an active program of research.
+The indifference of the mathematical community seems to have arose from an inability to find a coherent metamathematical perspective via which to view the many disparate examples, which were long known to include profinite groups, discrete groups, algebraic groups over non-archimedian local fields, and graph automorphism groups.
+The insight, first due to G. Willis [15] and later refined in the work of M. Burger and S. Mozes [3] and P.-E. Caprace and N. Monod [4], giving rise to a general theory is to consider t.d.l.c. groups as simultaneously geometric groups and topological groups and thus to investigate the connections between the geometric structure and the topological structure.
 This perspective gives the profinite groups and the discrete groups a special status as basic building blocks, since the profinite groups are trivial as geometric groups and the discrete groups are trivial as topological groups.

-This book covers what this author views as the central results in the theory of t.d.l.c. groups.
-We aim to present in full and clear detail the basic theorems and techniques a graduate student or researcher will need to study t.d.l.c. groups.
+This book covers what I view as the fundamental results in the theory of t.d.l.c. groups.
+I aim to present in full and clear detail the basic theorems and techniques a graduate student or researcher will need to study t.d.l.c. groups.

+Prerequisites

-Prerequisites.
-The reader should have the mathematical maturity of a first or second year graduate student.
-We assume a working knowledge of abstract algebra, point-set topology, and functional analysis.
+The reader should have the mathematical maturity of a second year graduate student.
+I assume a working knowledge of abstract algebra, point-set topology, and functional analysis.
 The ideal reader will have taken graduate courses in abstract algebra, point-set topology, and functional analysis.